MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-enrichment.md

 > [!div class="mx-imgBorder"]
 > ![](media/enrichment-affinities-histogram.png "Enrich affinities histograms")

-This
-can be done within the *Insights* section (shown above in red).
-The diagrams shown above in blue present the top brand affinities and interests for your customer base.
-Note that the Y-axis in those histograms represent the number of Customers who have a specific brand or category affinity.
+This can be done within the **Insights** section (shown in red in the preceding example).
+The diagrams shown in blue present the top brand affinities and interests for your customer base.
+Note that the Y-axis in those histograms represent the number of customers who have a specific brand or category affinity.

-**2. Exploring the *MsftAudienceIntelligence: Customer 360* entity on the *Entities* page**
+**2. Explore the MsftAudienceIntelligence: Customer 360 entity on the Entities page**

 - Go to the **Entities** page.
 - Select the **MsftAudienceIntelligence: Customer 360** entity.